temporalio/cli/temporalcli/commandsmd/commands.md

     --type LastContinuedAsNew
 ```

-For batch resets, limit your resets to FirstWorkflowTask, LastWorkflowTask
+For batch resets, limit your resets to FirstWorkflowTask, LastWorkflowTask,
 or BuildId.
-Do not use Workflow ID, run ID or event ID.
+Do not use Workflow IDs, run IDs, or event IDs with this
+command.

 #### Options